greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 You are not required to manually create table constraints describing the partition boundary conditions for partitions, Greenplum creates such constraints automatically.

-After you create a partition, Greenplum directs to the partition any data inserted into the root partitioned table that matches this partitions' constraints.
+After you create a partition, Greenplum directs to the partition any data inserted into the root partitioned table that matches this partition's partition constraints.
 The partition key specified may overlap with the parent's partition key, although take care when specifying the bounds of a sub-partition such that the set of data it accepts constitutes a subset of what the partition's own bounds allow; Greenplum does not check whether that's really the case.

 You can use the same partition key column to create sub-partitions if necessary, for example, to partition by month and then sub-partition by day.
 Consider partitioning by the most granular level.
 For example, for a table partitioned by date, you can partition by day and have 365 daily partitions, rather than partition by year then sub-partition by month then sub-partition by day.
 A multi-level design can reduce query planning time, but a flat partition design typically runs faster.